-,, ACTION QLDC RESPONSIBLE TEAM(S) YEAR OF DELIVERY ESTIMATED PARTNERSHIP 2022-23 2023-24 2024-25 COST (OVER 3 YEAR PERIOD) GOAL Clima ate action is in our organisational DNA 1.5 Embed climate accounting into our long-term investment planning. a.
+QLDC YE AR OF DELIVI ERY ESTIMATED ACTION RESPONSIBLE TEAM(S) PARTNERSHIP 2022-23 2023-24 2024-25 COST (OVER 3 YEAR PERIOD) GOAL Clima ate action is in our organisational DNA · · 1.5 Embed climate accounting into our long-term investment planning. a.
 Conduct a carbon baseline of the 2021-2031 Ten Year Plan. b.
 Develop and agree an approach to carbon accounting across key statutory plans.
 Include guidance for assessing the relative climate impact of proposed initiatives in the 2023-2024 Annual Plan and 2024-2034 Ten Year Plan.
 Strategy & Policy, Finance, Property & Infrastructure 999 1.6 Regularly review the Procurement Guidelines to ensure they align with best practice public sector requirements for sustainability, carbon emissions reduction, waste reduction, biodiversity restoration and environmental protection.
-Focus areas will include: > Minimum supplier requirements for climate impact, biodiversity protection and waste avoidance/mitigation.
-Procurement 99 10 Proposal/tender assessment criteria for climate impact, biodiversity protection and waste avoidance/mitigation. \$ 1.7 Develop a QLDC internship pathway for students to support their career progression into the field of sustainability, biodiversity, or climate action.
-Strategy & Policy, HR § 10 We p rovide a springboard for district-wide climate & biodiversity action 1.8 Deliver integrated spatial planning decisions on land use, urban development, transport planning and natural corridor networks which help to reduce emissions, restore indigenous biodiversity, and improve climate change resilience across the district.
+Focus areas will include: Minimum supplier requirements for climate impact, biodiversity Procurement 99 protection and waste avoidance/mitigation.
+Proposal/tender assessment criteria for climate impact, biodiversity protection and waste avoidance/mitigation.
+1.7 Develop a QLDC internship pathway for students to support their career progression into the field of sustainability, biodiversity, or climate action.
+Strategy & Policy, HR 6 We p rovide a springboard for district-wide climate & biodiversity action 1.8 Deliver integrated spatial planning decisions on land use, urban development, transport planning and natural corridor networks which help to reduce emissions, restore indigenous biodiversity, and improve climate change resilience across the district.
 The below is a focus of the joint priority initiatives: a.
-Higher density dwellings which generally require less energy to heat.
-Strategy & Policy Grow Well Whaiora Partnership 999 10 b.
+Higher density dwellings which generally require less energy to heat. b.
 Creating live-work-play neighbourhoods reducing the distance people need to travel.
+Strategy & Policy Grow Well Whaiora Partnership 999 c.
 Locating more houses near quality public transport and active transport, providing an attractive alternative to travelling by car. d.
-Enabling active travel through provision of active travel networks and associated infrastructure.
+Enabling active travel through provision of active travel networks and associated infrastructure. e.
 Designing compact settlements that reduce the requirement for new infrastructure, and the associated embodied carbon in construction.
 Encouraging mode shift to public transport to reduce emissions. f.
 Develop an interconnected network of open spaces, reserves, and natural corridors to support improved biodiversity outcomes that honour the mauri of our district.